bank-vaults/bank-vaults/README.md

 **Current limitations:**

 - Only Vault KV 2 is supported right now.
-- The command of the container has to be explicitly defined in the resource definition, the container's default `ENTRYPOINT` and `CMD` will not work.
+- The command of the container has to be explicitly defined in the resource definition, the container's default `ENTRYPOINT` and `CMD` will not work (to overcome this is a work-in-progress).

 ### Deploying the webhook